 70% of this premium is used to pay the local farmers more for their produce, 30% is accumulated and used for community projects.
 Not all Fair Trade schemes pay higher wages AND support community developments - they can be either / or, so this makes FairTSA different.

 Finally 0.75% of sales is paid towards the running costs of the Fair Trade Sustainability Alliance to enable them to do their good work.

 What some people do not realise is that it is exactly the same product, so Fair Trade is no different in quality.
-Lucy Bee could buy the same oil for less but we (and we hope you) want to make a difference.
+Lucy Bee could buy the same products for less but we (and we hope you) want to make a difference.

 Lucy Bee contributes to the well-being of the factory workers in several ways.
-First and foremost, workers are paid at least 262 pesos per day (approximately $5), which seems shockingly low for us but is actually above average wages for the region and way above the average wage for comparable work.
+First and foremost, in the Philippines, workers are paid at least 262 pesos per day (approximately $5), which seems shockingly low for us but is actually above average wages for the region and way above the average wage for comparable work.

-FairTSA inspectors, also, look at and moniter working conditions, occupational health and safety requirements, along with ensuring that workers are able to form unions or working committees to negotiate with management.
+For all of our Fair Trade products, FairTSA inspectors, also, look at and moniter working conditions, occupational health and safety requirements, along with ensuring that workers are able to form unions or working committees to negotiate with management.

 Our producer from the Philippines says “In the Philippines, it is not custom to utilize monkeys or any other animals to collect coconuts from the tree.
 Harvesting method is either manual (climbing) or using bamboo pole.”

 With regard to our Solomon Islands oil, there are no monkeys in the Pacific islands.
 “Our Pacific coconut farmers do all the work of collecting, carting and selling the coconuts themselves and both they and the coconut oil producers are paid a fair wage for their efforts.
 This is part of our fair trade charter.”